kelly-Lyu/Toronto_Reported_Crimes/README.md

 - Paper: Both the .pdf and the .Rmd files of the report can be found under /outputs/paper
 - References: The references are stored in a .bib file, found under /outputs/paper
 - R Scripts: The R scripts, used for importing and cleaning the data, can be found under /scripts

+## LLM Statement
+No LLMs were utilized in the creation of this paper.